Is the iPhone 8 waterproof?

 You can also buy emergency kits online specially designed to help with drying out your iPhone in case the worst does happen.
 These generally come with clothes and silica gel that you can use to draw moisture out of the phone.
 Honestly, these kits are only going to do the same for your phone as using some silica gel packets yourself – but they’re handy to have around.

 Water and Your iPhone Just Don’t Mix

 You just can’t make an iPhone 8 waterproof.
 So no, there isn’t and will never be a waterproof iPhone 8.

 Even if you take every step you can think of to make your iPhone 8 waterproof, there’s still a chance that some wayward moisture could cause damage to the way it works.
 Electronics and water just don’t mix – no matter how hard designers try to make the world’s best “waterproof” phone.

 The best way to protect yourself is to make sure that you never have to put your water-resistant iPhone to the test.
 If you’re taking your device to a place where there’s going to be a lot of water, make sure that your chances of dropping or submerging the device are as low as possible.
 We’d advise leaving your phone far away from any beach or pool areas.

 Try not to take your phone to the bathroom (just in case) and remember that it’s never a good idea to go swimming with your phone – no matter how great you think your new waterproof case is.
 No accessory will make an iPhone 8 waterproof completely.

 Use your common sense, protect your investment, and stop trying to shoot selfies on log flumes and canoe trips.
-If the worst happens, at least you can always use our iPhone trade in to sell your phone and buy a newer (more water-resistant) model.
+If the worst happens, at least you can always use our iPhone trade-in to sell your iPhone 8 and buy a newer (more water-resistant) model.